Menu

 Mosaic Masters

-This project teaches children about the history of mosaics, before focusing on the colours, patterns and themes found in Roman mosaics.
+This project teaches children about the history of mosaics before focusing on the colours, patterns and themes found in Roman mosaics.
 The children learn techniques to help them design and make a mosaic border tile.

 Year 4 - Autumn

-This project teaches children about colour theory by studying the colour wheel and colour mixing.
-It includes an exploration of tertiary colours, warm and cool colours, complementary colours and analogous colours, and how artists use colour in their artwork.
+This essential skills and knowledge project teaches children about colour theory by studying the colour wheel and colour mixing.
+It includes exploring warm and cool colours, Aboriginal art and how artists use colour in their artwork.

 Year 4 - Autumn